kansasgis/NG911/Doc_Online/EnhancementTools.md

 <a name="elevDir"></a>
 Running *Check Road Elevation Direction*:

-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS Tools” > “Enhancement Tools” > “Check Road Elevation Direction”.
+1. Open toolbox and navigate to “Enhancement Tools” > “Check Road Elevation Direction”.

 2. In the “NG911 Geodatabase” input box, put in the full path of the NG911 geodatabase.